6 Ways to Score the Best Black Friday (and Cyber Monday) Deals

 Set—and Actually Stick To—a Budget

-The thrill of the chase—and the hordes of elbow-throwing strangers—can get the best of all of us.
+The thrill of the chase—and the ticking clock letting you know you’ve got approximately three minutes to checkout—can get the best of all of us.
 So, in addition to making a shopping list ahead of time, try to nail down a budget and actually stick to it.
-Because tapping into that inner willpower is one of the best ways to save.
-(FYI, retailers bank on shoppers spending beyond the Black Friday deal, per The Washington Post.)
+(Retailers bank on shoppers spending beyond the Black Friday deal, per The Washington Post.)